Saint Joseph Abbey (Louisiana): Monastery

 The monks of St. Joseph Abbey have met with very harsh circumstance ever since their arrival in 1889.
 The first monastery building was built soon after the monks arrival to St. Benedict, Louisiana around 1901 and was mostly a wooden structure.
 In 1907, about five years after its completion the monastery was completely destroyed by fire.
 A new monastery was constructed out of steel and brick that was constructed thanks to the Fabacher family, owners of the Jackson brewery in New Orleans, and by Andrew Carnegie, who donated a shipment of steel.
 The monks' individual talents, training, and past professional experience prior to taking monastic vows included architecture, construction and farming, and served them well.
 In the year 2001 the monastery encountered yet again another fire that destroyed much of the interior of the building.
 A complete renovation was begun and completed under the direction of Abbot Justin Brown, the current abbot.
 After the Second Vatican Council in the 1960s the priests and the brothers were consolidated into one building and the brothers separate house was done away with.

 After Hurricane Katrina, the abbey gave shelter to more than 150 people.
 It also provided a home to displaced residents of Notre Dame Seminary while the seminary's Carrollton Avenue site in New Orleans was repaired.
 The Knights of Columbus host KC Camp Abbey, a summer camp, on the abbey grounds.
+The abbey temporarily hosted Archbishop Hannan High School.